Understanding Mesothelioma Cancer: Signs, Therapy, and Prevention

 - PET scans

-Biopsy Approaches:
+Biopsy Methods:

 - Fine-needle aspiration